 All Dressed in Gettysburg - A Family Vacation Edition

-For some, being sequestered in a cabin in the woods with a dozen family members might recall a horror movie and not a summer idyll, but fortunately that is not the way I feel about spending time with my posse of in-laws and nephews and nieces.
+For some, spending a week sequestered in a cabin in the woods with a dozen family members might suggest a horror movie and not a summer idyll.
+Fortunately, that is not the way I feel about spending time with my posse of in-laws and nephews and nieces.

 Our plans for a post-Covid family reunion were hatched this spring before the Delta Variant added ambiguity to the future.
-Still, we forged ahead as all of us, ranging in age from 13 to full-on adult in age if not mentality, have been vaccinated.
+Still, we forged ahead.
 The idea: convene in Gettysburg, Pennsylvania after over a year apart, and enjoy meals, hikes, talks, tarot readings, thrifting, foraging, birding, board games, poker, a Gettysburg History Hike, and general raucousness.
+All of us, ranging in age from 13 to adult (in age if not mentality), had been vaccinated.

-Happily, everyone agreed to take part in a special edition of my All Dressed blog, and got in the spirit with outfits that run the gamut from the sublime to the ridiculous (that would be my husband Matthew).
-A wooden path set in the woods behind our home served as the perfect runway, and the sunset greenery made for a bucolic backdrop.
+Happily, everyone agreed to take part in a special edition of my All Dressed blog.
+We donned outfits that ran the gamut from the sublime to the ridiculous (that would be my husband Matthew).
+A wooden path set in the woods behind our temporary home served as the perfect runway.
+The sunset greenery made for a bucolic backdrop.
 Sister-in-law Kate, who is a professional photographer, helped with the styling.

 During Covid, Nell and Evan (my Michigan-based sister- and brother-in-laws) became expert mixologists (i.e. heavy drinkers) and they set up a bar and made cocktails for the evening.